hotwax/oms-documentation/documents/retail-operations/order-management/troubleshooting/order-import.md

 ### Resolve the Issue:
 1. **Remove Special Characters and Correct Email Format:**
-   - Edit the JSON file to remove any special characters from the note"field.
+   - Edit the JSON file to remove any special characters from the note field.
    - Correct the email address to adhere to the standard format.

 2. **Save Edited JSON:**